An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 74. What is an electrocardiogram primarily used for?

-Atrial thrombi
+Atrial thrombi (blood clots).

 The atrioventricular (AV) node

-No, it is not a major concern.
+No, an occasional PVC is typically not a major concern.

 Cor pulmonale